 Additives

 Additives are optional ingredients that may be added to vodka to enhance its flavor, aroma, or appearance.
 These can include natural flavors, sweeteners, and colorings.
 Additives are carefully selected to complement or enhance the base spirit, creating a unique and enjoyable tasting experience for consumers.
-However, it is important to note that some purists believe that vodka should be made without any additives, as it is traditionally a pure and unflavored spirit.
+However, it is important to note that some purists believe that vodka can make without any additives, as it is traditionally a pure and unflavored spirit.

 Neutral Grain Spirit